mickaelpham/rubyist/notes/01-getting-started.md

 | sitelibdir  | Your own Ruby language extensions (in Ruby)                |
 | sitearchdir | Your own Ruby language extensions (in C)                   |

+#### "Load"-ing a file

+Three ways to have Ruby loading a file (or a feature) outside of your main
+program:

+1. Using `load` so that Ruby read/execute the file passed in parameter.
+2. Using `require` to get a feature loaded (e.g. `require "scanf"`).
+3. Using `require_relative` to load features by searching relative to the current directory (which is not included in `$:` contant by default).